-As noted earlier in the Section 2.5.1.2 "Record Identifiers," for a person, the variable FFEEIDX can be used to uniquely identify all events that are part of the same flat fee group.
-It can identify such events, from all of the 1998 MEPS event files (excluding the prescribed medicines file) because FFEEIDX is the same value on all of the MEPS event files.
+As noted earlier in the Section 2.5.1.2 "Record Identifiers," the variable FFEEIDX can be used to uniquely identify all 1999 MEPS events (excluding the prescribed medicines file) that are part of the same flat fee group because FFEEIDX is the same value on all of the MEPS event files.
 For the other medical expenditures that are not part of a flat fee payment situation, the flat fee variables described below are all set to -1 INAPPLICABLE.